kyma-project/busola/docs/extensibility/form-widgets.md

 #### Widget-specific parameters

 - **required** - a boolean which specifies if a field is required.
 The default value is taken from CRD; if it doesn't exist in the CRD, then it defaults to `false`.
-- **description** - a string that can be shown below the last input field to guide the User how to fill in the input.
+- **inputInfo** - a string that can be shown below the last input field to guide the User how to fill in the input.
-- **tooltip** - a string that will be displayed in a tooltip when hovering over a question mark icon, next to the input's label.
+- **description** - a string that will be displayed in a tooltip when hovering over a question mark icon, next to the input's label.
 - **keyEnum[]** - an array of options to generate a key input field with a dropdown.
 - **value**:
   - **type** - a string that specifies the type of the value input.
 The options are `object`, `number`, `text`.
 Defaults to `text`.